What a career.

 Carter made the announcement on the The Ringer's 'Winging It' podcast.

 In honour of Carter's illustrious career, here's a look back on everything he has accomplished.

-From his time in college to his mentorship role on the Atlanta Hawks this season, let's take a look at the five chapters of his career...
+From his time in college to the rise of Vinsanity in Toronto and on through his final years with the Atlanta Hawks, let's take a look at the five chapters of his career.

 Chapter 1: The beginning

 Before he was selected with the No. 5 pick in the 1998 NBA Draft, Carter spent three seasons at the University of North Carolina.

 In his 103 games as a Tar Heel, Carter averaged 12.3 points, 4.5 rebounds and 1.1 assists per contest.
 He got off to a slow start in his freshman season - something Dean Smith said motivated him to "work even harder" - but he led UNC to back-to-back ACC Men's Basketball Tournament titles, as well as consecutive trips to the Final Four, as a sophomore and junior.